16 min read

 Mill Park is one of the oldest suburbs in PE and is a favourite spot for families.
 With its large, leafy properties and central location, it’s no wonder that Mill Park is the most expensive suburb in Port Elizabeth.

-It’s not only close to some of the top schools in PE, but its low traffic makes it safe enough for children to ride their bikes and walk dogs in the neighbourhood.
-Plus, it’s home to St. George’s Park, the second oldest cricket club in the country, making Mill Park even more appealing to sports lovers.
+It’s not only close to some of the top schools in PE, but it's low traffic makes it safe enough for children to ride their bikes and walk dogs in the neighbourhood.
+Plus, it’s home to St. George’s Park, the second-oldest cricket club in the country, making Mill Park even more appealing to sports lovers.

 3. Lovemore Heights